cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

-Since decaf448 is a prime-order group, every element except the identity is a generator, but for interoperability a canonical generator is selected, which can be internally represented by the edwards448 basepoint, enabling reuse of existing precomputation for scalar multiplication.
+Since decaf448 is a prime-order group, every element except the identity is a generator, but for interoperability a canonical generator is selected.
+This generator can be internally represented by 2*`B`, where `B` is the edwards448 basepoint, enabling reuse of existing precomputation for scalar multiplication.
 This is its encoding as produced by the function specified in (#encoding448):